Astrophysical X-ray source: Diffuse X-ray background

 In addition to discrete sources which stand out against the sky, there is good evidence for a diffuse X-ray background.
 During more than a decade of observations of X-ray emission from the Sun, evidence of the existence of an isotropic X-ray background flux was obtained in 1956.
 This background flux is rather consistently observed over a wide range of energies.
 The early high-energy end of the spectrum for this diffuse X-ray background was obtained by instruments on board Ranger 3 and Ranger 5.
-The X-ray flux corresponds to a total energy density of about 5 x 10^{−4} eV/cm^{3}.
+The X-ray flux corresponds to a total energy density of about 5 × 10^{−4} eV/cm^{3}.
 The ROSAT soft X-ray diffuse background (SXRB) image shows the general increase in intensity from the Galactic plane to the poles.
 At the lowest energies, 0.1 – 0.3 keV, nearly all of the observed soft X-ray background (SXRB) is thermal emission from ~1 million K plasma.

 Map of the column density of Galactic neutral hydrogen in the same projection as the 0.25 keV SXRB.
 Note the general negative correlation between the 0.25 keV diffuse X-ray background and the neutral hydrogen column density shown here.

 By comparing the soft X-ray background with the distribution of neutral hydrogen, it is generally agreed that within the Milky Way disk, super soft X-rays are absorbed by this neutral hydrogen.